College of Engineering History

 The Center for Biorenewable Chemicals (CBiRC) is founded with funding from the National Science Foundation (NSF) creating a NSF Engineering Research Center (ERC) focused on advanced manufacturing for sustainable biobased chemicals.

-Dan Shechtman of Iowa State University’s Department of Materials Science and Engineering, the U.S. Department of Energy’s Ames Laboratory, and Israel’s Technion wins the 2011 Nobel Prize in Chemistry.
+Dan Shechtman of Iowa State University’s Department of Materials Science and Engineering, the U.S. Department of Energy’s Ames Laboratory (now Ames National Laboratory), and Israel’s Technion wins the 2011 Nobel Prize in Chemistry.